Meadow App (Capstone)

 01 / Problem Space

-Postpartum mothers in marginalized communities face serious wellness challenges—but existing systems often fail to listen and provide culturally connected care.
+Postpartum mothers in marginalized communities face serious wellness challenges, but existing systems often fail to listen and provide culturally connected care.

 02 / Motivation & Background

-Why this problem matters
+Why does this problem matter?

 Prevalence & Impact of PPD